praveenck/docs/content/twig.md

 Twig Templates
 ==============

-We see good reasons for replacing the .phtml templates used for earlier Magento extensions with a templating engine called Twig.
+This is a proposal to replace the .phtml templates used for earlier Magento extensions with a templating engine called Twig.

-The move to a templating engine will help enforce a desirable isolation of the presentation layer from domain and business logic and data, which is a fundamental goal of our new extension approach.
+The move to a templating engine will help enforce a desirable isolation of the presentation layer from domain and business logic and data, which is a fundamental goal of Extension Model Improvements.
 Current .phtml templates allow inclusion of business logic and SQL queries within the presentation layer, which can create serious challenges for maintenance and upgrades.
 We see the following additional benefits from separating the presentation logic: